View Printable PDF Version |

 Thorburn J, Berntsson C, Philipson M, Lindblom B.

-Background factors of ectopic pregnancy, I: frequency distribution in a case-control study.
+Background factors of ectopic pregnancy, I: frequency distribution in a case-control

 Eur J Obstet Gynecol Reprod Biol.